 It doesn’t get much more Melbourne than cheering on your favourite team at the ‘G, piping hot meat pie in one hand, cold beer in the other.
 But AFL isn’t the only thing that’ll get your blood pumping at the Melbourne Cricket Ground; as the name implies, cricket is the go during summer, and the fascinating National Sports Museum is open throughout the year.

-Hear that?
-That’s the sound of glass cracking, as you stand in a glass box (known as the Edge) that extends three metres out of the 88th floor of Eureka Tower.
-Thankfully, the sound effects are fake – but the experience of seeing the city from the highest public vantage point in the Southern Hemisphere is truly mind-blowing.
-You can choose to brave the Edge for an extra $12, or stay safely on the Skydeck for $20.
-Either way, you won’t get a better view of the Melbourne anywhere else.
+If you think you've got a head for heights, the Eureka Skydeck will seriously test you.
+The Edge is a glass box that extends three metres out from the 88th floor of Eureka Tower, and as you walk out, things get a bit freaky with cracking glass sound effects designed just to scare you senseless.
+The sound effects are fake; but the seeing the city from the highest public vantage point in the Southern Hemisphere is an awesome and essential experience.
+Braving the Edge will cost you an extra $12, or you can stay safely on the Skydeck for $20.
+Either way, this is the best view of Melbourne you can get.